 - Wildlife Biology and Sustainable Landscape (WILD)

-Each Research Group is led by the Head of Research Group who is a lecturer with the functional position of Associate Professor or Professor.
-Each Research Group has a member lecturer who conducts research activities in accordance with the scope and roadmaps of their respective Research Groups.
+Research Group is led by a Head who excels in research.
+Each Research Group has a member who conducts research activities in accordance with the scope and plans to their respective Research Groups.